JosiahBegley720/hlp23-team8/README-FEATURES-TEAM8.md

 * feature - After symbol adjustments, wires are updated using smartAutoRoute

 ## SmartRendering - Hannah Shewan
-* feature all gates in IEEE form
+* All gates viewed in IEEE form
-* n bit inputs, up to 4
+* User can input up to 4 bits for all logic gates, except NOT